 Included with all orders is a free care sheet and correctly sized pipette for safely transferring the Berghia from their transportation containers into their new home in your aquarium.

-Please do not confuse myself nor my company, Berghia Direct Ltd, with any other breeders you may have encountered or heard about.
+Please do not confuse myself nor my business, Berghia Direct, with any other breeders you may have encountered or heard about.